James DeWoody

-James DeWoody is an American painter, printmaker, and sculptor who has worked in New York City since 1972.
+James DeWoody (born 1945) is an American painter, printmaker, and sculptor who has worked in New York City since 1972.
 He was born in Ft.
 Smith, Arkansas, but grew up in Texarkana, Texas.
 He received his BA degree in English and Studio Art from Tulane University in 1967.
 DeWoody received his MFA degree from Pratt Institute in 1975 in painting, new forms, and art history, studying under George McNeil.

 DeWoody is also a professor at the New York Institute of Technology in New York City where he teaches drawing, painting, printmaking, and art history.
 He previously taught studio courses at New York University and the Philadelphia College of Art.

 Paintings, prints and sculpture

 DeWoody paints in acrylic on canvas and paper, makes prints using a variety of techniques, principally pochoir and screened monoprints, and creates sculptures, primarily in fabricated and painted steel.

 The style and subject matter of DeWoody's work has evolved significantly over the years.
 His earliest work was figurative.
 His work became totally abstract in the 1970s, when he created paintings and prints with collaged, multi-colored torn papers, which gave them a sculptural dimension, and a series of works incorporating abstracted towers and zig zags.
 He returned to figurative work in the 1980s and years since, but with a wide range of techniques and subject matter, in several series of works, including "heroic" portraits of sports figures and buildings.
 Most of these were created with a hard-edged pochoir technique which DeWoody adapted from the earlier French pochoir tradition.
 Subsequently, he moved to screened monoprinting for a series of portraits of "Perps", "Babes", and Asians.
 Most recently the Asian series has shifted to Asian-made objects: Japanese porcelain figures and Chinese plastic toys in conversation tableaux.

 DeWoody works regularly with master printer Roni Henning in Brooklyn and is featured in her book Water-Based Screenprinting Today: From Hands-On Techniques to Digital Technology (2006) and on her website.

 He has also designed theatre sets, illustrated books, painted fourteen Stations of the Cross for the Church of the Heavenly Rest in Manhattan, and designed a fountain and gateway at the Federal Courthouse in Texarkana, Texas-Arkansas.
 B'way Boog, one of his largest paintings (11' x 8'), hangs in the lobby of the office building at 1675 Broadway, New York City.
 His public steel sculpture Big Zig is installed at 60 Henry Street in Manhattan.